andynr/docker-boxbilling/README.md

 - Copy your own boxbilling SQL data to `docker-config/mysql/mysql-seeder.sql` or you can leave it as is
 - Go back to `boxbilling` folder and run `docker compose up -d`
 - First run will a bit long because we are building docker images and seed our initial database.
 But subsequence run will be fast.
-- Now browse to (http://localhost) to check our BoxBilling app, or to (http://localhost/bb-admin) to enter BoxBilling admin console
+- Now browse to (http://localhost:8004) to check our BoxBilling app, or to (http://localhost:8004/bb-admin) to enter BoxBilling admin console
 - For testing please login using this credentials:

 ```
     Email : admin@gmail.com
-    Password : EAW5hEP9nr4Vn3H
+    Password : MyBoxbilling
 ```

 ## Side Notes